Words by Lula Criado

 My sense of smell.

-One for the road… The material absorbs a lot of water, have you revolved the waterproof problem yet?
+One for the road… The material absorbs a lot of water, have you resolved the waterproof problem yet?

 It was never a real problem, it got blown out of all proportion.
 Far bigger issues remain.
 Like how the cost of materials for fashion is so low it’s hard to compete with oil-based polymers like polyester.